LucaCappelletti94/encodeproject/README.rst

     codes = accessions(my_experiment_query_response)

-For filtering the download urls from a biosample response you can use:
+For filtering the download URLs from a biosample response you can use:

 .. code:: python